caitlinfcorrigan/MyTrails/README.md

 ## MVP Goals
 * Users  login using Google OAuth.
-* Without logging in, users can:
+* Without logging in, guests can:
     - [] View a list of parks
     - [] View a list of trails for a park
     - [] View a trail's reviews